A Bad Day to be a Toyota

 Four minutes away!

-While moving forward at over 30 MPH, Guy was "rear-ended" by a car the police estimate was moving as many as 70 MPH.
+I arrived to find that while moving more than 30 MPH, Guy was rear-ended by a car the police estimate was moving as more than 70 MPH!

 My love for German engineering is with cause.